moho4610/az-hcp-tfc-vault/README.md

 ## Terraform Cloud or Terraform Enterprise

-**Important Note when creating a TF Cloud/Ent Workspace**: Select 'CLI-driven workflow' when creating a new workspace and ensure it is operating in 'remote' mode.
+> :warning: **Important Note when creating a TF Cloud/Ent Workspace**: Select 'CLI-driven workflow' when creating a new workspace and ensure it is operating in 'remote' mode.
 Consider automating the deployment of Terraform Workspace using the official Terraform Cloud Terraform Provider - https://registry.terraform.io/providers/hashicorp/tfe/latest/docs

 Terraform operations will run in TF Cloud and the output will be streamed to the Azure DevOps log output, as below:

-### Terraform Cloud - Settings
+### Terraform Cloud - Workspace Setting

 ![f1](readme_Images/remotemode.png)